How To Purchase Tickets

 $20 general admission, $15 students/seniors, $12 Museum members

 The Longmont Museum’s holiday tradition continues after last year’s sold out events!
 Join us for songs of the season and holiday cheer from some of the finest musicians and performers in the region.
-Featuring Longmont’s Centennial State Ballet Nutcracker excerpts and much more!
+Featuring excerpts from the Nutcracker by the Centennial State Ballet, the Heath Walton Jazz Ensemble, the Boulder Klezmer Consort, the Rocky Mountain Ukulele Orchestra, an appearance by Santa Claus, and more.
 Special Santa reception with cookies and hot chocolate before the matinee concert.
 Cash bar.
 Buy tickets online